buenos-nachos/time-sync/README.md

 // be updated in 4 minutes and 15 seconds, rather than in five minutes. unsubscribe2();

-// If we were to call this, there would be no active interval, and TimeSync
+// If we were to call this, there would be no subscribers, and no need for an
-// would immediately clear the active interval.
-Calling any unsubscribe
+// active interval, so TimeSync automatically clears the interval.
+Calling any
-// callback more than once always results in a no-op.
+// unsubscribe callback more than once always results in a no-op. unsubscribe1();
-// unsubscribe1();

 // The ReadonlyDate class is fully assignable to the native date class, to
 // maximize interoperability with existing JavaScript libraries.
 Any function